Shezan114800/Shezan114800/README.md

 ## Some Background Info

 - 🧑‍💻 CS Graduate & SEO Executive with 4+ years of Professional Experience
-- 📊 Pivot my career to Data Analyst in 2025
 - 📈 Loves working with data to solve real world business problems
 - 💡 Always learning new skills (Currently self-teaching SQL)
 - 🛠️ My Favourite Tools - Microsoft Excel, One Note, Toggl